Semantic Sovereignty

 "@type": "Answer",

-"text": "Semantic Sovereignty is the condition in which a creator retains authoritative control over the definition and attribution of their concepts within AI-mediated systems."
+"text": "Semantic Sovereignty is the achieved condition in which an author retains deterministic control over meaning, attribution, and contextual integrity across AI-mediated systems."

 }